cskylab/cskylab/update-guides/k8s-miniostalone.md

 From VS Code Remote connected to `mcc`, open  terminal at `cs-mod/k8s-mod/miniostalone` repository directory.

-- Remove gitlab namespace by running:
+- Remove namespace by running:

 ```bash
 # Uninstall chart and namespace.